 A closer look at an enduring tale of the Old West.

 Budget cuts forced the state park to close last year.
-But Homolovi has re-opened and is being operated jointly by Arizona State Parks and the Hopi Tribe.
+But Homolovi has re-opened and is operated jointly by Arizona State Parks and the Hopi Tribe.
 Meanwhile, archaeological research continues at the site.

-What really happened to three boy scouts hiking on southern Arizona’s Mt.
+What happened to three boy scouts hiking on southern Arizona’s Mt.
 Baldy in 1958?
 They disappeared into a sudden snowstorm and were never seen alive again.
 New evidence may hold the answer.